metacpan/metacpan-cpan-extracted/distros/P/Pheno-Ranker/utils/csv2pheno_ranker/README.md

 # HOW TO RUN CSV2PHENO-RANKER

-The software needs a csv as input file and assumes defaults.
+The software requires a CSV file as the input and operates with default settings.
+By default, both the `JSON` file and the configuration file will be created in the same directory as the input file, and will share the same basename

 If you want to change some parameters please take a look to the synopsis.

 **Examples:**

     $ ./csv2pheno-ranker -i example.csv

     $ ./csv2pheno-ranker -i example.csv --generate-primary-key --primary-key-name ID

+    $ ./csv2pheno-ranker -i example.csv --generate-primary-key --primary-key-name ID  --output-dir /my-path

 ## COMMON ERRORS AND SOLUTIONS